Aserdon/TaskManagerApp/README.md

 ## Testing
 This project includes unit tests written using Python's unittest module.
-The tests verify functionality of adding and deleting task, and of setting tasks complete/incomplete.
+The tests verify functionality of adding and deleting task, setting tasks complete/incomplete and sorting tasks.

 Run the tests:
 ```